Bicycling for Transportation at UofL

 - Find bike lanes, paths, and safer routes with the Louisville Bike Map or Cardinal Directions.

 - If needed, showers are available at UofL gyms.
 The Clinical & Translational Research Building (HSC), and the basement of College of Music (Belknap) also have restrooms with showers.
-A shower will be added to the Belknap Academic Building.

 - Report debris or potholes in Louisville bike lanes/paths:Call MetroCall at 311 or (502) 574-5000; email MetroCall; use the online customer service portal; or download the mobile app to report issues on the go, with built-in image capture and GPS: iPhone / Android / Windows Phone.